These days, with the enormous increase in those who wish to

 an Outcross, the breeding of two horses which don't show the same horse

 and sometimes worst traits, in an individual.
-It is again the reason why it is so important to research as much as possible about a certain stallion for example, to whom you are breeding your related mare.
-There is no doubt, that all animals, have some imperfections and it is up to one's own desires, knowledge of the breed, knowledge of genetics and certainly one's conscience, just which faults one is willing to overlook in an otherwise spectacular example of a given animal.
+It is again the reason why it is so important to research as much as possible about a certain Stallion for example, to whom you are breeding your related Mare.
+There is no doubt, that all animals, have some imperfections and it is up to one's own desires, knowledge of the breed, knowledge of genetics and certainly one's conscience, just what faults one is willing to overlook in an otherwise spectacular example of a given animal.
 It is always unwise though, to double up on a fault.
-If your mare has a particular fault which is not correct and you find objectionable, then it should be obvious that you wouldn't breed her to a stallion with a similar fault.
+If your Mare has a particular fault which is not correct and you find objectionable, then it should be obvious that you wouldn't breed her to a Stallion with a similar fault.
 In fact, she should be bred to one who is excellent where she is faulty - if indeed she is breed-worthy at all.

 Offspring of two unrelated horses, cannot be reliably predicted.
-They might resemble the sire, the dam or neither.
+They might resemble the Sire, the Dam or neither.
 If however, the product of an outcross shows him or herself to be of quality, it is prudent to bred them back into the strongest (most correct) line of their parents.
-So if one has set a certain type within a breed, which is now producing itself reliably, just when 'does' one decide upon an ou'cross?
-Certainly with an outcross breeding you will possibly lose a certain amount of that 'type" which you have previously sought, but should you find that your heavily inbred or linebred foals are displaying some unwanted features, then it's probably time for an outcross - again though, only chosing supreme examples of the breed.
-Once again, using an outcross Stallion to your mare/s, you would want to make sure you do very careful homework as to his background, what he has produced etc. Sometimes an outcross can bring a pleasant surprise and then one might consider breeding back into the line which the foal most displays.
+So if one has set a certain type within a breed, which is now producing itself reliably, just when "does" one decide upon an outcross?
+Certainly with an outcross breeding you will lose a certain amount of that "type" which you have previously sought, but should you find that your heavily inbred or linebred foals are displaying some unwanted features, then it's probably time for an outcross - again though, only chosing supreme examples of the breed.
+Once again, using an outcross Stallion to your Mare/s, you would want to make sure you do very careful homework as to his background, what he has produced etc. Sometimes an outcross can bring a pleasant surprise and then one might consider breeding back into the line which the foal most displays.
 Always remember however, an outcross can sometimes bring the most unpleasant surprises and the breeder might lose what he has worked for in previous years, eliminating some of his ealier good qualities.

 it's Standard, you can never hope to produce that which you have in mind.